 During the programme you can expect to:

-understand how the climate and environment have changed from both quantitative and qualitative analyses of nature's own archives
+understand how the climate and environment have changed from both quantitative and qualitative analyses of nature's archives,

-learn about human-Earth interaction and impacts of natural hazards
+learn about human-Earth interaction and the impacts of natural hazards.

 The Department of Earth Sciences at Uppsala University is one of the most comprehensive academic departments of its kind in Europe.
 Research in Earth science focuses on subjects that range from the Earth's core to the atmosphere, on scales from sub-microscopic minerals and fossils to the formation of mountains and oceans, and in time from the formation of the Earth to the processes currently reshaping the planet.

-Student profile You have a strong foundation in Earth science and during your bachelor education you gained some experience doing field work as well as analysing your data in a laboratory.
+You have a strong foundation in Earth science and during your Bachelor's education, you gained some experience doing fieldwork as well as analysing your data in a laboratory.
 You probably have taken a methodology course and have a naturally analytical attitude that allows you to apply your theoretical knowledge to solve problems.

 A future PhD education is a possibility you might have thought about and would value an opportunity to get in closer contact with current research by working in a research group while doing your Master's.
 Starting to work right after graduation is also something you are considering so you also appreciate an opportunity to apply your knowledge in an internship in the industry.